neil-edelman/cdoc/readme.md

  * Dependancies:
    [re2c](http://re2c.org/)
  * Caveat:
    Old\-style function support\.
-Trigraph support, \(haha\.\) Hide `const` on params when it can not affect function calls\.
-Prototypes and functions are the same thing; this will confuse it\.
-Hash map might be faster and more precise\.
+Trigraph support, \(haha\.\) Hide `RAW?const` on params when it can not affect function calls\.
+Documentation on functions should be added to documentation on prototypes with the same \(similar\) prototype\.
 Links to non\-documented code which sometimes doesn't show up, work without error, and create broken links\.
 80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) Eg, fixme with no args disappears; we should NOT check if the string is empty\.
-If a segment has multiple licenses, they will show multiple times\. `foo\.c:221` : space where it shouldn't be\.
-Why? `<>\_` ; Markdown disables some escapes but not others?
-What a mess\.
+If a segment has multiple licenses, they will show multiple times\. `RAW?foo.c:221` : space where it shouldn't be\.
+Why? @throws relax constriants on having something there\.
+Markdown doesn't allow any brackets within links/images but html does; provide a separate escape table? \(Not likely; no brackets\.
+Fixed\.\)

  ## <a id = "user-content-summary" name = "user-content-summary">Function Summary</a> ##